-Simplify Your Life BEFORE Peak Season
+Simplify Your Life BEFORE Tax Season

-You don't want to wait until your in the thick of tax season to think about how you can simplify.
+As accountants, you don't want to wait until your in the thick of tax season to think about how you can simplify.
 You want to be prepared ahead of time and take the time to simplify your life to improve your productivity and provide some peace of mind.

 If you want to reduce the stress in your life, you need to simplify your office environment AND home life.
 Yes, simplify both worlds for peak performance.

 - Process all of your clients the same way each time - A really good business uses a "cookie cutter approach" for processing clients and executes flawlessly.
 While this might sound impersonal, you can not customize things for each and every client.
 Yes, some will get small portions that are customized for their particular situation but most get a standard, one size fits all production process.
 As Henry Ford used to say, they can have any color they want as long as it's black.

 - Plan your day the night before - Your day should be planned the night before.
 This eliminates wasted time in the morning used to prepare your day.